So you are planning a visit to Japan...

-Many hotel rooms provide safes and it is wise to use them, or lock items inside your luggage, though as yet we have not heard of travellers being robbed.
+Many hotel rooms provide safes and it is wise to use them, or lock items inside your luggage, though as yet we have not heard of travellers being robbed on tour.
 Japan remains largely a cash-based society, though transport cards and credit cards are increasingly common, thus most people carry larger amounts of cash on them than they would elsewhere in the world.

 Weapons are illegal in Japan.
 Weapons, including Pocket Knives should NOT be carried in Japan.
 The US embassy in Tokyo sensibly posts the following warning: "Possession of a knife with a locking blade, or a folding blade that is longer than 5.5 cm (a little more than two inches) is illegal in Japan.
 Leave your Swiss Army Knife at home."

 Why do I mention this?
-Because one client narrowly avoided arrest at Haneda Airport because she was found to be carrying a pocket knife in her carry-on bag!
+Because one of my clients narrowly avoided arrest at Haneda Airport because she was found to be carrying a small pocket knife in her carry-on bag!
 At an airport it is not just a matter of airport staff confiscating knives, but also of them reporting an illegal act to the police.

 While traveling in Japan you are subject to Japanese laws regardless of your citizenship.
 For example you may be detained if you are not carrying your passport or residency card with you.
 The blood-level limit for alcohol is zero, thus driving under the influence of alcohol can lead to immediate jail time.
 Even minor offenses can lead to being held in detention without bail, sometimes for several months.
-Avoid all encounters with the police and the legal system by following the rules.
+The very best way of avoiding all encounters with the police and the legal system is by following the rules.

 The Japanese authorities aggressively pursue drug-related crimes and penalties are severe.
-Drugs acceptable in some countries or states are illegal in Japan.
+Drugs acceptable in some countries or US states are illegal in Japan.
 Conviction rates are high and offenders are given long gaol sentences and hefty fines.
 Solitary confinement is common and first hearings can take up to a year.
-Use of all drugs including marijuana is strictly illegal.
+Use of all drugs, including marijuana, is strictly illegal.

 If you have read this far do let me know if you have any questions and I will follow up by adding more tips and hints.